Recurrence Relations of the Hypergeometric-type functions on the quadratic-type lattices: Applications to polynomials on the quadratic-type lattices

-Here we include the application of the method to the $q$-Racah and dual Hahn polynomials which are defined by \refe{intynu} with $\nu=n$.
-The $q$-Racah and dual Hahn polynomials are the general polynomials which are defined on the $q$-quadratic lattices of the form $x(s) = q^{-s}+\delta \gamma q^{s+1}$ and the quadratic lattices of the form $x(s)=s(s+1)$, respectively.
-The other polynomials can be obtained by the limit cases.
+In this section, we include the applications of the method to the $q$-Racah and dual Hahn polynomials which are defined by \refe{sumynu} with $\nu=n$.
+These polynomials are general and defined on the $q$-quadratic lattices of the form $x(s) = q^{-s}+\delta \gamma q^{s+1}$ and the quadratic lattices of the form $x(s)=s(s+1)$, respectively.

 One can find a detailed study on these polynomials in \cite{ran1, ks, NSU}.
-Since the $q$-Racah and dual Hahn polynomials are defined by \refe{intynu} where $\nu=n$ and the contour $C$ is closed, then the condition in \refe{intynu} is satisfied, therefore, the Lemma \ref{relationlemma} and hence the Theorem \ref{derivativerelationlemma} hold for such polynomials.
+Since the $q$-Racah and dual Hahn polynomials are defined by \refe{sumynu} where $\nu=n$, then condition \refe{sumynucondition} is satisfied.
+Therefore, Lemma \ref{relationlemma} and Theorem \ref{derivativerelationlemma} hold for such polynomials.